cyvaquero/ansible-rhel7_cis_benchmarks/README.md

 Limitations
 -----------

 At present, only the Level 1 items of the benchmark are implemented.
-Level 2 items will be added as time permits.
+Level 2 items are added as time permits.

 The following checks have not been implemented:
+* 1.2.4.
+RHN/Subscription Manager is environment specific.
 * 1.1.18.
 Removable devices are environment specific.
 * 1.1.19.
 Removable devices are environment specific.
 * 1.1.20.
 Removable devices are environment specific.